 Kanye West once ranted for 12 minutes about Michael Jordan during a concert?
-True.
+True (video proof below).

-Kanye West played basketball in a gym full of 70+ year old women in Australia earlier this month?
-True.
+Kanye West played basketball in a gym full of 70-year-old women in Australia earlier this month?
+True (video proof below).

 Kanye West stopped a concert last week until everybody in the crowd stood up, which put a fan in a wheelchair and another with a prosthetic leg in an awkward situation?
-Watch the video above.
+True (video proof below)!

 Kanye West, after “wheelchair-gate,” scored 106 points against a team full of middle school kids in wheelchairs? !*#$%@* FALSE!

 Believe or not, there’s a lot of people on the internet that believe this story.
 It all started when the very funny Daily Currant wrote this very funny satirical article called Kanye West scores 106 points against wheelchair basketball team earlier in the week.
 Since so many people on Twitter and social networks never actually click on links before retweeting, commenting and sharing headlines, the headline went semi-viral and gullible idiots were believing this actually happened.